cometbft/cometbft/docs/architecture/adr-111-nop-mempool.md

   is stopped.
 Moreover, those TXs will be replied & proposed every single block.
   App developers will need to keep this in mind and panic on `CheckTx` or `PrepareProposal` with non-empty list of transactions.
+- Optimizing block proposals by only including transaction IDs (e.g. TX hashes) is more difficult.
+  The ABCI app could do it by submitting TX hashes (rather than TXs themselves) in `PrepareProposal`, and then having a mechanism for pulling TXs from the network upon `FinalizeBlock`.

 [sdk-app-mempool]: https://docs.cosmos.network/v0.47/build/building-apps/app-mempool
 [adr-110]: https://github.com/cometbft/cometbft/pull/1565
 [HT94]: https://dl.acm.org/doi/book/10.5555/866693